Tim Wirth

-Timothy Endicott "Tim" Wirth (born September 22, 1939) is an American politician from Colorado who served as a Democrat in both the United States Senate (1987-1993) and the United States House of Representatives (1975–1987).
+Timothy Endicott Wirth (born September 22, 1939) is an American politician from Colorado who served as a Democrat in both the United States Senate (1987–1993) and the United States House of Representatives (1975–1987).
 He also served in several appointed roles in government, including as Deputy Assistant Secretary for Education during the Nixon Administration and Under Secretary of State for Global Affairs for the U.S. State Department during the Clinton Administration.
 From 1998 to 2013, he served as the president of the United Nations Foundation, and currently sits on the Foundation's board.

 Early life and education

 Wirth is a graduate of Graland Country Day School (1954) in Denver, and Phillips Exeter Academy.
 He received his B.A. and graduate degree from Harvard University and was awarded a PhD from Stanford University in 1973.
 He served as a member of the Harvard Board of Overseers.

 Wirth served as a vice president of Great Western Cities Company, part of Great Western United, in 1970–1971.
 The CEO of GWU was William M. White Jr., age 31, in 1971, when Wirth described White and Wirth reading Future Shock and passing copies to the "older generation" of company directors.